ghiscoding/slickgrid-universal/docs/events/Grid-&-DataView-Events.md

-SlickGrid has a nice amount of [Grid Events](https://github.com/6pac/SlickGrid/wiki/Grid-Events) or [DataView Events](https://github.com/6pac/SlickGrid/wiki/Dataview-Events) which you can use by simply hook a `subscribe` to them (the `subscribe` are a custom `SlickGrid Event` and are **NOT** an `RxJS Observable` type but they very similar).
+See the full list of [Available Events](Available-Events.md) which you can use by simply hook a `subscribe` to them (the `subscribe` are a custom `SlickGrid Event` and are **NOT** an `RxJS Observable` type but they very similar).
 You can access them in Slickgrid-Universal by following the documentation below

 ##### View
 ```html